UPDATE: Hallman's folks respond, at the bottom of this post.

 Documentation of the cop and firefighter union endorsement was provided, so that part checks out, but New Times readers may recall that the implied endorsement of city workers was the issue that started this whole thing.

-the screenshot is below:
+So, in case the claim gets scrubbed again, the screenshot is below: